-(d) Amount Due To/Advance From Shareholder
+(d) Amount Due To/Advance From/To Shareholder

-MCE-The outstanding balances of amounts due to shareholder as of December 31, 2012 and 2011 were \$18,864 and \$16,649, respectively, mainly arising from operating expenses and expenses paid by MCE on behalf of the Group, were unsecured, non-interest bearing and repayable on demand.
+The outstanding balances of amount due to MCE as of December 31, 2013 and 2012 were \$19,940 and \$18,864, respectively.
+The balances mainly related to operating expenses paid by MCE on behalf of the Group, and are unsecured, non-interest bearing and repayable on demand.

-As of December 31, 2012 and 2011, the outstanding balances of advance from shareholder were \$752,113 and \$988,052, respectively.
-The balances as of December 31, 2012 and 2011 mainly related to funds advanced from MCE for construction of City of Dreams, net off with funds advanced to MCE of \$281,567 and \$56,140 for working capital purposes as of December 31, 2012 and 2011, respectively.
-These amounts were unsecured and non-interest bearing.
-No part of the amounts will be repayable within the next twelve months from the balance sheet date and accordingly, the amounts were shown as non-current liabilities in the consolidated balance sheets.
+As of December 31, 2013, the outstanding balance of advance to MCE was \$109,856.
+As of December 31, 2012, the outstanding balance was an advance from MCE of \$752,113.
+The balances as of December 31, 2013 and 2012 mainly related to funds advance via Melco Crown (Macau Peninsula) Developments Limited ("Melco Crown MP Developments"), an excluded subsidiary under the 2011 Credit Facilities, to MCE of \$1,142,199 and \$281,567 for working capital purposes as of December 31, 2013 and 2012, respectively, net off with funds advance from MCE for construction of City of Dreams.
+These amounts are unsecured and non-interest bearing.
+No part of the amounts will be repayable within the next twelve months from the balance sheet date and accordingly, the amounts were shown as non-current assets/liabilities in the consolidated balance sheets.